What’s in This Article

 Blooming Spring Flowers

-As the rain feeds the soil, London’s parks and gardens brighten up.
+As rain feeds the soil, London’s parks and gardens brighten up.
 Tulips, daffodils, and hyacinths are common highlights in April.

-Outdoor Activities Options
+Best Outdoor Activities in April

 You can still enjoy plenty of outdoor time in April.
 Try a market visit, a riverside walk, or a park stroll between showers.

-| Activity | Location | Feelings |
+| Activity | Location | What You’ll Get |

 |---|---|---|

-| Flower Viewing | Kew Gardens | Awe at nature’s artistry |
+| Flower Viewing | Kew Gardens | Spring blooms at their peak |

-| Picnicking | Hampstead Heath | Comfort in nature’s embrace |
+| Picnicking | Hampstead Heath | Open space with city views |

-| River Walks | Thames Path | Serenity and adventure |
+| River Walks | Thames Path | Scenic riverside route with easy stops |

 May: Warmer Days and Longer Evenings